 Once you’ve settled on the best aquarium light, there’s an easy, foolproof way to make sure you never forget to turn off or turn on the lights: An automatic timer.
 Plug-in timers are relatively inexpensive ($10–$25) and save you a lot of worry and hassle.
 Simply plug it into the nearest outlet and plug in your aquarium light.
 You can then program your timer to automatically mimic daytime/nighttime cycles for your betta fish.

 The timer will switch your aquarium lights on and off at the set times daily, completely hands-off and worry-free for you, even when you spend days away from home.
-We cannot recommend enough the use of a timer.
+Using a timer is highly recommended.

 A Summary of Advice For Betta Aquarium Lighting